vincent2v/photobooth/Home.md

 * [How to setup a Raspberry Pi as an acess point](RPi-as-acess-point)

 ## Clone this Wiki
-Get a copy of this Wiki to always have the FAQ, Changelog etc. with you:
+Get a copy of this Wiki to always have the FAQ, Changelog etc. with you.
+Run the following command from your Terminal:

 `git clone https://github.com/andreknieriem/photobooth.wiki.git`

-To update your local Wiki copy with latest changes you only need to run `git fetch origin && git checkout origin/master`.
+To update your local Wiki copy with latest changes you only need to run `git fetch origin && git checkout origin/master` from Terminal.

 #### Wiki History
 View all changes made in this Wiki [here](_history).